 sigma af 100-400mm f5-6 3 dg dn os c contemporary review lens price canon flickr sony e for e-mount fe f/5-6 hsm l-mount nikon obiektyw (c) se test

-The Sigma 100-400mm F5-6.3 DG DN OS is not a completely new lens that the company has just launched.
-Still, it has previously been released but is for DSLR cameras.
-It has recently been redesigned to suit the needs of users’ line of full-frame mirrorless cameras, especially for the E-mount Sony and the L-mount Leica.
+The Sigma 100-400mm F5-6.3 DG DN OS is not an entirely new lens designed by Sigma.
+Previous incarnations used for DSLR cameras were given slight modifications to meet the requirements of users of full-frame mirrorless cameras specifically for E-mount Sony and L-mount Leica.

-Besides this zoom lens, Sigma also launched two new Teleconverters, TC-1411 (1.4x) and TC-2011 (2x), with dust and splash resistance for Sigma’s Sports lens line, for you to enjoy.
+Besides the zoom lenses, Sigma also released another two Teleconverters, namely TC-1411 (1.4x) and TC-2011 (2x), with dust and splash resistance built for Sigma’s Sports lens line for your enjoyment.

-For a good price, the Sigma 100-400mm is sold without a tripod mount, which you need to buy if you need to use it with a tripod.
-With a weight of 1135g, the Sigma is “lighter” than the Sony lens by about 250g, which can be considered an ideal weight for you to carry with you.
+In terms of a good price, the Sigma 100-400mm isn’t coming with a tripod mount that you would need to purchase if you wished to use it on a tripod.
+Weighing in at 1,135g, the Sigma is around 250g “lighter” than the Sony lens, which could be considered just the right weight to take along for a hike.

-The Sigma 100-400mm F5-6.3 DG DN OS Contemporary lens achieves stabilization at about four steps and is perfectly compatible with Sony’s 5-axis stabilization system.
+With approximately four stops of stabilization, the Sigma 100-400mm F5-6.3 DG DN OS Contemporary lens is fully compatible with the 5-axis stabilization system within Sony cameras.

 where can you get a Sigma 100-400mm F5-6.3 DG DN OS online